Twaddler01/rpg_similitude/README.md

 10-12-2024
 - Updated sections with option to hide or show each on toggle.
 - Battles are more complete, with option to continue fighting or choose a different location.
 Still only testing Starting Location but working on random and more dynamic options to integrate for other locations.
+- Combat log and loot are now integrated in battles.
 - Player death has a REVIVE option (10 second wait).
 No penalty yet.

 09-27-2024